 These days, more and more companies are getting on board with marketing automation.
 But many are also quickly realizing that investing in a new tool is not an immediate fix to all their marketing problems.
-Picking the right platform, having a thoughtful strategy in place, and being able to measure the impact of their campaigns are factors crucial to their marketing automation success.
+Picking the right platform, having a thoughtful strategy in place, and being able to measure the impact of their campaigns are factors crucial to their marketing automation for B2B success.

-In fact, according to our State of Marketing Automation report conducted in partnership with London Research, 49% of marketers cite being unable to measure ROI as a key barrier and 36% note that lack of internal knowledge is also a challenge.
+In fact, according to our State of Marketing Automation report conducted in partnership with London Research, 49% of marketers cite being unable to measure ROI as a key barrier, and 36% note that lack of internal knowledge is also a challenge.
 These percentages indicate that not all marketers have a handle on their investment or a plan in place to measure their impact, something that is likely keeping them from completely leveraging and benefiting from marketing automation.

 Having a game plan in place before diving into marketing automation will prepare marketers to take full advantage of their new solution and provide the tools they need to enhance their efforts consistently over time.
 Of course, we understand that knowing where to start can be daunting, especially if you’ve never used this technology before.
 So we put together these tips to help you build an effective B2B marketing automation strategy that will help you beat out the competition and drive results for your organization.